Munmun Dutta Lashes Out At People Who Clicked Selfies At Kavi Kumar Azad’s Funeral!

 - Relax Guys!
 Disha Vakani Aka Dayaben Is Not Getting Replaced On Taarak Mehta Ka Ooltah Chashmah

 Taarak Mehta Ka Ooltah Chashmah actor, Kavi Kumar Azad died of a cardiac arrest on July 9, 2018.
 The industry and fans expressed shock over his sudden demise.
 The actor was cremated at Mira Road (East) Crematorium on July 10.
 The final rites were done by his younger brother Ravi.
-Kavi's co-stars were also a part of his last journey and paid their last respect to him.
-But the actors were angered with the behaviour of the public present at the cremation ceremony.
+Kavi's co-stars were also a part of his last journey and paid their last respects to him.
+But the actors were angered by the behaviour of the public present at the cremation ceremony.

 Kavi's co-actress, Munmun Dutta, who played the role of Babita on the show, lashed out at the people who were seen clicking selfies with the actors!
 She took to social media to express her anger.